GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-control-roles/index.md

 ## Why this matters

-The only way to truly understand how screen reader users experience your content is to check that content yourself using a screen reader.
+The only way to truly understand how assistive technology users experience your content is to check that content yourself using a screen reader.
-Using a screen reader first hand will give you a clear understanding of how your content is labeled, and if there are any obstructions to screen reader navigation.
+Using a screen reader first hand will give you a clear understanding of how your content is labeled, and if there are any obstructions to assistive technology navigation.
 If you're unfamiliar with how semantic markup gets interpreted by assistive technology, see the [Introduction to Semantics](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/) for a refresher.